 Applicants may be entered in this competition and the ASP Student Competition simultaneously, but they will not be determined the winner for both.

 This application form is available here for download.
 The application includes a written description (300 words or less) of the welfare value of your presentation (oral or poster) describing: how your research project enhances the welfare of captive nonhuman primates; how your research project could be applicable to other captive environments/primate species; and how your research project is innovative.
 Judges will consider the abstract, written description, and presentation/poster at the ASP conference in determining the award winner.
-Submit the application electronically at www.asp.org by July 30, 2019, through the online grant submission system.
+Submit the application electronically at www.asp.org through the online grant submission system (to be activated soon).
 Please note that this system requires applicants to log-in to the ASP portal.
 You do not need to be an ASP member to apply, but you will need to register online to submit your application.
-Contact Lisa Reamer (firstname.lastname@example.org) or Susan Pavonetti (email@example.com) of the Primate Care Committee with any questions about the application process.
+Contact Lisa Reamer (email@example.com) or Susan Pavonetti (firstname.lastname@example.org) of the Primate Care Committee with any questions about the application process.

 Each presentation will be evaluated on the criteria listed below, using a five-point scale for each criteria.
 These scores will be summed to generate a score for each presentation.
 The presentation with the highest score will be selected as the winning presentation.
 In case of a tie, the Primate Care Committee will determine a single winner through discussion of the merit of the research.